Samitovamir/samitovamir/README.md

 ### Where this is going

-Studying for the eJPT right now, looking for a summer internship in offensive security — web and network pentesting, ideally somewhere small enough to actually get a mentor.
+Studying for the eJPT right now, looking for a summer internship in offensive security — web and network pentesting.

 Long term: my own security consulting business.